 “She’s not responding,” said Daisuke.

 The Zephyr traveled so quickly it was only onscreen for a frame.
 It had a blue torso and arms, but a gray replacement head.
 It smashed against the Hurricane Planet fists-first above light-speed.
 The explosion whited-out the recording for twenty seconds.
-When the video feed returned the surface of the planet was plasmafied in a circle with radius greater than a hundred thousand miles.
-This would have utterly obliterated a Hurricane Planet of ordinary size.
+When the video returned the surface of the planet was plasmafied in a circle more than a hundred thousand miles across.
+This would have utterly obliterated an ordinary Hurricane Planet.
 The sun-sized specimen was barely blemished.

-The combined Zephyr survived the explosion and surfed the shock-wave to the recording half of Akayama’s blue robot-head.
+The combined Zephyr surfed the shock-wave to the recording half of Akayama’s blue robot-head.
 “Charlie, Daisuke, nice work,” said Bojack.
-“Is that all that’s left of Akayama’s ship?”
+“Is that what’s left of Akayama’s ship?”

-Princess Lucia gasped and puffed fog from the Zephyr’s torso to push them all towards the wreck.
-Daisuke reached with the Zephyr’s left hand for the still-recording camera.
+Princess Lucia gasped and puffed fog from the Zephyr’s torso to glide towards the wreck.
+Daisuke reached the Zephyr’s left hand for the still-recording camera.
 “No sign of her,” he said.

-“Where’s the other half of her ship?” asked the princess.
-“Could she be with the other half?”
+“Where’s the right half of her ship?” asked the princess.
+“She might be with the other half.”

 “We can’t stay long,” said Charlie.
 “More tentacles incoming.”

-The gray-headed Zephyr grabbed the blue Zephyr-head-half with its two muscular arms.
-The recording shook as the robot’s hands adjusted their grip.
+“Okay!”
+The gray-headed Zephyr grabbed Akayama’s vessel with its two muscular arms.
 Fog poured from the Zephyr’s torso.
 Its hip turbines spun faster and faster—but not fast enough.
 A tentacle wrapped around the robot and constricted its arms to its sides with a series of sickening crunches.
 “Oh no!”

 “Don’t panic,” shouted Bojack.
 “Charlie, Daisuke, damage report!”